hayes0278/Speech-Recognition/README.md

 ## Limitations
 - Does not contain required security code for a production deployment.
+- This is a bolerplate solution, very few extras are included.

+## Proposed Features
 - Should be able to accept voice input stream from the users' micophone.
+- Enable the user to enter their own custom commands.